Edgar Charles, MD - Bristol Myers Squibb

-Prior to joining BMS, Edgar spent 10 years at Rockefeller University as an Assistant Professor and an Instructor in Clinical Investigation, leading a basic science and translational research program to understand the mechanisms of virus-induced autoimmunity in humans.
+Before joining the industry, Edgar spent 10 years at Rockefeller University, where as an assistant professor he led a basic science and translational research program to understand the mechanisms of virus-induced autoimmunity in humans.
 Edgar’s research identified and functionally characterized a novel B cell subset responsible for human autoimmunity.
-During his time at Rockefeller, Edgar conducted post-doctoral virology and immunology research, and served as a member or chairman for several hospital committees.
-Edgar also practiced medicine at Manhattan Veterans Administration Hospital and Bellevue Hospital.
-After Rockefeller, Edgar joined Merck Research Laboratories, where he led infectious disease strategy in Emerging Markets and served as a global clinical lead for hepatitis C virus therapies.
-He subsequently came to BMS to work on liver fibrosis, including nonalcoholic steatohepatitis.
+During his time at Rockefeller University, he conducted post-doctoral virology and immunology research, and served as a member or chairman for several hospital committees.
+He also practiced medicine at Manhattan Veterans Administration Hospital and Bellevue Hospital.

-Edgar received his MD from University of Alabama School of Medicine, and later, his MSc in Clinical and Translational Investigation at Rockefeller University.
-He completed his Residency in Internal Medicine and Fellowship in Infectious Diseases at New York University School of Medicine.
-Edgar has published and presented in the fields of virology, immunology, infectious diseases, autoimmunity and fibrosis, including his recent presentation of data from one of the company’s assets in liver fibrosis.
+Edgar received his MD, from University of Alabama School of Medicine, and later his MSc in clinical and translational investigation at Rockefeller University.
+He completed his residency in internal medicine and fellowship in infectious diseases at New York University School of Medicine.
+Edgar has published and presented in the fields of virology, immunology, infectious diseases, autoimmunity and fibrosis.

 Interests and Expertise

-Edgar believes in paying forward the mentorship he received from Drs.
-Rice, Coller and others early in his career, and aims to pass along the wisdom his mentors shared with him.
-In particular, Edgar enjoys supporting colleagues making the transition from academics to industry, as he did.
+Edgar believes in paying forward the mentorship he received early in his career and aims to pass along the wisdom his mentors shared with him.
+In particular, Edgar enjoys supporting colleagues making the transition from academia to industry, as he did.

-Outside of work, Edgar is most often outdoors hiking or camping with his family, including three young children.
+Outside of work, Edgar is most often outdoors hiking or camping with his family, including his three children.